bigcommerce/checkout-sdk-js/README.md

 ### Browser support

 We release the library in ES5 so you don't have to do additional transpilation in order to use it.
 However, you do require the [Promise polyfill](https://github.com/stefanpenner/es6-promise) if you need to support older browsers, such as IE11.

+On the other hand, the CDN version already contains the necessary polyfill for it to work in IE11.

 ### Framework